 Jonah 4

-For the book of Jonah ends not with an answer but with a question - God's own: And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand? (v.
+The book of Jonah ends with a question - God's own: And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand? (v.
 11).
 There is no closing scene of Jonah repenting, no tidy resolution.
-The last word is the breadth of God's compassion, held out as a question to a sullen prophet - and through him, to everyone who has ever wanted mercy for themselves while begrudging it to an enemy.2
+The last word is the breadth of God's compassion, held out as a question to a sullen prophet - and through him, to everyone who has ever wanted mercy for themselves while begrudging it to an enemy.

 Tap any highlighted phrase to jump to the commentary that unpacks it.